AdobeDocs/campaign-classic.nl-NL/help/workflow/using/monitoring-technical-workflows.md

 Voor **[!UICONTROL Tracking workflow (‘tracking’)]**:

 Controleer of de workflow voor bijhouden volgens schema wordt uitgevoerd (standaard elk uur) en of het dagboek geen terugkerende fouten markeert.
-Zie deze [sectie](../../workflow/using/delivery.md)voor meer informatie.
+For more on this, refer to this [section](../../workflow/using/delivery.md).

 Voor **[!UICONTROL Deliverability update (‘deliverabilityUpdate’)]**: